Blog / Payment fraud

 Cardholder protection

-All of this means that chargebacks can then become very costly very quickly for the merchant.
+All of this means that the cost of chargebacks can become very high very quickly for the merchant.

-The promise then of a chargeback guarantee model is very tempting.
+The promise of a chargeback guarantee is very tempting.
 No more chargebacks and no more stress?
 Is this too good to be true?

 What's the chargeback guarantee model (CBG)?